Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 - Lake Monster Evidence: Sonar, Sightings & Misidentifications

-Winged Terrors
+Winged Cryptids

 From ancient sky-serpents to modern winged humanoids, these aerial anomalies dominate the skies—and often the nightmares—of those who spot them.
-Begin with our Winged Terrors Overview to explore the legends, sightings, and folklore behind these airborne cryptids, then dive into the case files below to meet the creatures said to rule the skies.
+Begin with our Winged Cryptid Overview to explore the legends, sightings, and folklore behind these airborne cryptids, then dive into the case files below to meet the creatures said to rule the skies.

 Example Cases: